 Lighting – When replacing we should move to a standard LED light fitting.
 We do need to verify that these are of a good quality as poor LED can strobe which can lead to fits in some individuals.
 These should also be connected to PIR systems so that they are more energy efficient.
 Blue anti-drug lighting (as in the Triangle toilets) are now advised against as they do not prevent individuals injecting.
 They may slow down the process however and experienced addict can find a vein by feel and an inexperienced one might cause themselves more serious damage.
 Indeed, comments from paramedics refer to the blue lighting just making it weird when they deal with an overdose in a toilet.

 Maintenance and Refurbishment – Council should determine a schedule for refurbishment of our toilets.
 This should be two-fold, initially we should determine which toilets need refurbishment and in what order; a proposal is outlined in this strategy.
 Council should then decide what the lifetime of the refurbished toilet is; this may vary by the amount of usage but a generic period could be determined such as 10, 15, 20 or 25 years before a complete refurbishment is needed again.
 Obviously the less trendy the décor/fittings then the less it will date.
 This is not to say that during that time individual fittings may need replacement as necessary.
 Having determined the “life” of the toilets a schedule could be drawn up i.e. if lifetime is 10 years and we had 10 toilets then we would look to renovate one toilet every year, if it is 20 years then it is one every two years and the capital budget required per year could be halved although this may need to be countered by an increase in the maintenance budget.
 Once these decisions are made then we can draw up a capital budget and a maintenance budget for the toilets which could sit within the capital reserve and the Repairs and Maintenance budget/reserve.
 We could then have a rotating schedule which can be administered by our staff and would only need referral to Council if issues arose outside of that schedule.
+Where toilets are to be refurbished, the council should publicise the plans prior to starting the refurbishment in order to allow the public the opportunity to comment on the refurbishment.
+A draft schedule is included in this d

 New Toilets – The Council will consider the options if there is a demand to any new toilets and will check public interest and long-term costs.
 This would also be the case should the Council be offered any existing toilets.
 The existing condition of the toilets and the future costs would have to be considered as well as the benefits to the residents and economy of Lowestoft.